La Quinquenouille and Dramelay

 The medieval village of Arinthod with its arcades, church, tower and fountain.

-After visiting the tower, a few hundred metres further north, you can see what remains of the old village of Dramelay (the last inhabited house was burned down on 17 May 1944 by the German army, marking the end of a village that bore witness to a prestigious medieval past.
+After visiting the tower, a few hundred metres further north, you can see what remains of the old village of Dramelay (the last inhabited house was burnt down on 17 May 1944 by the German army, marking the end of a village that bore witness to a prestigious medieval past.

 Old wells are still visible.

-20/02/2022For more information: https://www.jura-tourism.com/vivre-le-ju...
+20/02/2022: for more information: https://www.jura-tourism.com/vivre-le-ju...

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.